vitalbiodiversity/vitalbiodiversity.github.io/get-involved.md

 <br>

-All details on the research methods, the data, and the rationale that inspired this Design Brief, can be found in the Companion Paper.
-This postdoctoral work is supported by the MIT Climate and Sustainability Consortium.
+All details on the research methods, the data, and the rationale that inspired this Design Brief, can be found in the <a href="https://vitalbiodiversity.github.io/companion-paper.html">Companion Paper</a>.
+This work is supported by the MIT Climate and Sustainability Consortium.